 However, this does not mean that other machines are bad, since different people have different definitions of what is a good laser engraver for their need.
 With that said, let’s take a look at some laser engravers and accessories that we think are worth your attention.

-20W machines are the fastest, the most feature-rich and the most capable diode laser engravers on the market today.
+20W machines are one of the the fastest, the most feature-rich and the most capable diode laser engravers on the market today.
 They have quad-diode laser head which combines the output of four separate laser diodes into one single laser beam using the compressed spot technology.
 Due to their high power, they are very fast at laser engraving and laser cutting very thick wood and plastics that weaker machines can’t cut.

 But the performance and great build quality comes with a premium price tag.
 Though 20W laser engraver machine is not cheap, their capabilities are worth the investment for anyone who needs to do a lot of engraving or cutting either for personal needs or even for running a small business as these lasers are capable enough for a commercial use.
 These 20W work horses can handle any job you throw at them, making them the best choice for those who need a powerful and reliable machine that can cut a lot of stuff quickly.